StackExchange/Stacks/adrs/0003-testing-strategy.md

 ### Additional Guidelines

-- All tests and linters runs in a GH workflow for every commit on any branch.
+- All tests and linters runs in a GH workflow for every commit and pull requests on develop branch.

-- BackstopJS tests will be gradually retired in favor of the more targeted component visual regression tests approach.

 - Tests will be gradually added to existing components as developers need to change them.
 New components should always be accompanied by tests.